marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

   programmer intended to use ``strcmp``.
 This warning is enabled by :option:`-Wall`.

+.. option:: -Wno-address

+  Default option value for :option:`-Waddress`.

-.. option:: -Wno-address-of-packed-member, -Waddress-of-packed-member
+.. option:: -Wno-address-of-packed-member

   Do not warn when the address of packed member of struct or union is taken, which usually results in an unaligned pointer value.
 This is enabled by default.

+.. option:: -Waddress-of-packed-member

+  Default option value for :option:`-Wno-address-of-packed-member`.

-.. option:: -Wlogical-op, -Wno-logical-op
+.. option:: -Wlogical-op

   Warn about suspicious uses of logical operators in expressions.
   This includes using logical operators in contexts where a